nyurik/sqlite-hashes/README.md

 [![CI build](https://github.com/nyurik/sqlite-hashes/workflows/CI/badge.svg)](https://github.com/nyurik/sqlite-hashes/actions)

 Use this crate to add various hash functions to SQLite, including MD5, SHA1, SHA256, and SHA512.
+All functions support text and blob values.
+There is also an aggregate functions that can be used on a set of values.

 This crate uses [rusqlite](https://crates.io/crates/rusqlite) to add user-defined scalar functions using static linking.
 Eventually it would be good to build dynamically loadable extension binaries usable from other languages (PRs welcome).